 Not all people go through healing like this, but some do.
 So you have an opportunity to forgive on a whole new level when the person who wronged you is no longer the same person.
 They can’t escape their past, but they can be given a chance to prove themselves in the present – if you want to let them do that.

 It doesn’t mean you give everyone a second chance.
 Some people lose that opportunity and don’t have to be invited back into your life.
 If that’s what is most healthy for you, then follow that path.

 Forgiveness doesn’t mean you have to reach out to the person you want to forgive necessarily (although, you can if that’s how you want to do it).
 It’s more about checking in with yourself and figuring out what you’re most upset about in you.
 Then forgive that part of you for ever getting into that situation in the first place.

-Either way, we want to grow.
-You want to grow – not be held back by some anger or resentment towards what is really just a part of yourself.
+Either way we want to grow.
+You want to grow and not be held back by some anger or resentment toward what is really just a part of yourself.

 Forgive that part of you and you’ll clear a path for peace and happiness to enter into your life once again.

 Original episode that dives further into forgiveness is here.